-"Understanding further that there is no quick fix and that every child's experiences are very different" Trainee were compared.
+"Understanding further that there is no quick fix and that every child's experiences are very different" Trainee were compared22.
 Overall, compared to pre-training, post-training participants were significantly more likely to report increased knowledge on ACEs/TIA (mean average score, pre 2.9 and post 4.5; p<0.001).

-Figure 2: Proportion of trainees reporting very/quite good knowledge of ACEs/TIA and related concepts understand what trauma/ACE -informed practices are; everyone has a part to play in supporting individuals who are experiencing trauma; agencies should work together to prevent and mitigate ACEs and related trauma; training on ACEs is important; and, it is worthwhile to change the way we work with individuals who have ACEs (Figure 3).
+Pre and post-training, the majority (around 90%) of participants agreed that: it is possible to change a person's life course, regardless of their number of ACEs; it is important for professionals/staff/workers to understand what trauma/ACE -informed practices are; everyone has a part to play in supporting individuals who are experiencing trauma; agencies should work together to prevent and mitigate ACEs and related trauma; training on ACEs is important; and, it is worthwhile to change the way we work with individuals who have ACEs (Figure 3).